(318) 257-2711 - firstname.lastname@example.org

 318-257-5270 - Reynolds@latech.edu

-Jeremy is an Assistant Professor of Theatre Design and Technical Director at Louisiana Tech University.
+Jeremy is an Associate Professor of Theatre at Louisiana Tech University.
 In addition to teaching theatre design and technology courses, Jeremy also regularly attends and presents his research at Association of Theatre in Higher Education (ATHE), American Society for Theatre Research (ASTR), the Mid-American Theatre Conference (MATC) and other national theatre conferences.
 Jeremy recently attended the ATHE Leadership Institute where he collaborated with Deans, Associate Deans and Department Chairs from around the country on leadership issues facing theatre education.
 In August of 2017, he was one of three scholars selected to present his research at the ATHE Conference Plenary session ‘Spectacular Technology’.
 His paper, “Spectacular Electricity: Technology and Visual Culture in the Late Victorian Theatre”, examines the use of electricity in special effects during the late 19th century and the context of that technology within the visual culture of Victorian London.

-Jeremy has worked professionally all over the country as a Director, Actor and Designer.
+Dr. Reynolds has worked professionally all over the country as a Director, Actor and Designer.
 Some regional credits include directing the world premiere of Person or Persons Unknown in Chicago at the Wing & Groove Theatre Company, resident Sound Designer for the Texas Shakespeare Festival, and as Technical Director for the Washington Ensemble Theatre’s west coast premiere of God’s Ear in Seattle.
 Jeremy is active in Children’s’ theatre and spent two summers in Anchorage, Alaska working with the renowned Alaska Theatre for Young People.
 He also recently collaborated on creating a national drama curriculum for 3-6 year olds combining theatre games and activities geared toward aiding developmental benchmarks.
 Jeremy previously held positions at the University of Louisiana at Monroe, The Evergreen State College and with the Zachary Community Schools.
 Jeremy holds a Ph.D. in Theatre History and Criticism from Louisiana State University.

 (318)257-4693 - Dormaier@latech.edu